Spiderwebs (song): Cover versions and usage

 Four Year Strong recorded a cover of "Spiderwebs" for their second studio album, Explains It All (2009).
 Their rendition features an interpolation of Pantera's 1992 single "This Love" towards the end.
-"Spiderwebs" is listed as one of the eighteen downloadable English language songs to the 2013 American video game Rocksmith 2014.
-It was also included on the soundtrack to the American video game NBA 2K15 (2014).
+"Spiderwebs" appears as a playable track in the video games Guitar Hero World Tour and Guitar Hero: On Tour, and was released as downloadable content for Rocksmith 2014 as well as the Rock Band video game series.
+It was also included on the soundtrack to the American video game NBA 2K15.
 At the June 6, 2015 show of Kenny Chesney's The Big Revival Tour, supporting artist Miranda Lambert performed a surprise cover of "Spiderwebs".
 Lambert wore a tank top displaying "I Love Joe's on Weed" in a black font and jorts.
 Chris Parton from Taste of Country enjoyed her cover, writing: "her regular show might come off a little more refined, but nothing can compare to the simple fun of cover songs in a cramped bar full of rowdy fans."
-In October 2020, Stefani performed a "countrified version" of Spiderwebs as part of a skit on The Tonight Show Starring Jimmy Fallon where Fallon portrayed the character Buck Pinto promoting a fictitious album Gwen's Gone Country.
+In October 2020, Stefani performed a "countrified version" of "Spiderwebs" as part of a skit on The Tonight Show Starring Jimmy Fallon where Fallon portrayed the character Buck Pinto promoting a fictitious album Gwen's Gone Country.